turingarena/turingarena/README.md

 ```bash
 rm -rf turingarena
 ```
-This will delete also its turingarena subdirectory where the core of the TA software is installed and the venv_ta subdirectory containing all softwares you have decided to install for experimenting or develping during your journey with that TA installation.
+This will delete also its turingarena subdirectory where the core of the TA software is installed and the <code>venv_ta</code> subdirectory containing all softwares you have decided to install for experimenting or developing during your journey with that TA installation.

-Apart for the installation of the prerequisites above (all anyhow useful and established, and well designed and robust softwares), it will all be back to the point when you first installed TurigArena if you opt to create a virtual environment in the TuringArena base directory and use it whenever installing any further software relating with your TuringArena experiences.
+Apart for the installation of the prerequisites above (all anyhow useful and established, and well designed and robust softwares), it will all be back to the point when you first installed TurigArena if you opt to create a virtual environment in the TA base directory and use it whenever installing any further software relating with your TA experiences.
 Depending on the use you will make of TA, you might end up installing other softwares for the only purpouse of experimenting or working with TA.
 We suggest to install all these in the TA virtual environment.

 ### Setting Up a Virtual Environment